Arpineia gens

-The gens Arpineia was an obscure plebeian family at ancient Rome.
-It is known chiefly from a single individual, Gaius Arpineius, an eques in the army of Caesar's army during the Gallic Wars.
+The gens Arpineia or Arpinia was an obscure plebeian family at ancient Rome.
+It is known chiefly from a single individual, Gaius Arpineius, an eques in Caesar's army during the Gallic Wars.

 Origin

 The nomen Arpineius belongs to a class of gentilicia formed using the suffix -eius, typically formed from words or names ending in -as.
 The root of the nomen is the cognomen Arpinas, a surname indicating a relationship to the city of Arpinum in southern Latium, whence the ancestor of this family probably came.